Menu

 Tue Dang

 I know in the end, a peace in mind is what we seek for.
 It is an inner resolution that comes from our positive attitude towards negative affects.
-Solving problems, however, require many practical measures that associate with strategies and detailed plans.
+Solving problems, however, requires many practical measures that associate with strategies and detailed plans.
 When getting stuck in a case that a person causes economic abuse to me, I find the above advice really helpful but somehow insufficient.
 May you teach me more?

 Rocio Iniguez